cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - Natural workflow window: n=1 based on outputs (not on tasks; if we spawn downstream tasks on submit or on start instead of on outputs, suicide triggers may become necessary again).
+- This makes it much easier to [https://github.com/cylc/cylc-flow/issues/2143](hide the concept of insertion from users).
+To retrigger a sub-tree (e.g.) we would still need to auto-insert the first task proxy but spawn-on-demand takes care of the rest.
 - In caught-up real-time operation, between cycles the task pool will only contain the few tasks that are waiting on clock-triggers (and the UI can optionally show their n-distance descendants as well if requested)